FALCTE

 B) Individual with disorder education act

-C) Individual with disorder evaluation act
+C) Individual with disability evaluation act

 • 47.
 Which article in the 1987 Philippines Constitution says "provide adult citizens the disabled, and out-of-school youth with training.